Uvindushamodya/Otaku-Fortress--simple-E-commerce-webapp/README.md

 # How to run the App

-1. Install all the dependencies and packages in seperate terminals, frontend and backend with **npm install**.(use **cd** command to naviate to the frontend and backend)
+1. Install all the dependencies and packages in seperate terminals, frontend and backend with **npm install**. (use **cd** command to navigate to the frontend and backend)
 2. Start the backend and frontend seperately with **npm start** or **npm run dev**